 About our top sponsors

-In addition to lead sponsors BelAir Cantina and GRAEF, we’re grateful for the support of our other top sponsors, Children’s Hospital of Wisconsin, Lutheran Home & Harwood Place, Hue Vietnamese Restaurant and West Grove Clinic.
+In addition to lead sponsors BelAir Cantina and GRAEF, we’re grateful for the support last year of our other top sponsors, Lutheran Home & Harwood Place, Hue Vietnamese Restaurant, Harwood Engineering Consultants and Toshiba.

 About the cause